 Inappropriate use of mobile phones, including taking pictures, videos or other recordings will result in the phone being confiscated and given to a member of SLT.
-The phone should then be collected by the parent/guardian at the end of the school day following a meeting with the Head or Deputy Head.
+The phone can be collected from the member of SLT at 4.00pm on the same day.
+Repeated use or misuse of the phone will result in the parents and the child being informed that the parents must not allow their child to bring a phone to school.